The responsibilities of Adult Protective Services (APS) are to:

 - Investigate reports of abuse, neglect, and exploitation of adults in the community who are 65 or older or who have disabilities and to provide or arrange for protective services as needed.

-- Investigate reports of abuse, neglect, and exploitation of individuals receiving services in state-operated facilities and in state contracted community settings that serve adults and children with mental illness or intellectual disabilities.
+- Investigate reports of abuse, neglect, and exploitation of individuals living in state-operated facilities and those receiving services in state-contracted community settings that serve adults and children with mental illness or intellectual disabilities.

-In FY 2011, APS State Office staff met with staff in the Dallas area and in El Paso to review program performance, learn about best practices, and better understand the unique challenges faced by frontline workers.
-The results of these reviews were used to improve APS policy and casework practice.
-Other areas of the state will be reviewed in coming years.
+APS conducts regional reviews to check on how it is serving its clients.
+In FY 2012, APS State Office staff met with staff in the Lubbock and San Antonio areas to review performance and learn about best practices and the challenges frontline workers face.
+APS used this information to improve APS policy and casework practice.
+APS will review other areas of the state in the future.

 Improvements to In-Home Investigations and Services

-In October 2010, the It's Everyone's Business campaign focused on financial exploitation with the theme of "If it's not your money, it's a crime."
-Regions worked with community partners, including law enforcement agencies, district attorneys, and banking institutions to provide education and awareness about financial exploitation of the elderly.
-To learn more about APS public awareness activities and download information on elder abuse and exploitation, visit http://www.EveryonesBusiness.org.
+During October 2011, APS focused its campaign on financial exploitation with the theme, “If it’s not your money, it’s a crime.”
+Regions worked with community partners such as law enforcement agencies, district attorneys, and banking institutions to provide education and awareness about financial exploitation of the elderly.
+To learn more about APS public awareness activities and download information on elder abuse and exploitation, visit www.EveryonesBusiness.org.

 Texas Partners for Adult Protective Services

-Texas Partners for Adult Protective Services is the statewide APS-affiliated non-profit organization that helps improve the lives of APS clients by developing resources and providing assistance to local boards that support APS.
-Local Texas Boards:
+Texas Partners for Adult Protective Services is the statewide non-profit organization that helps improve the lives of APS clients by developing resources and helping local boards that support APS.
+Texas nonprofit boards:

 - Sponsor community events to raise funds to purchase items for APS clients.

-- Assist APS staff with educating the public and other service providers about elder abuse issues.
+- Help APS staff educate the public and service providers about elder abuse issues.

-- Provide expertise as speakers for community events and training.
+- Provide expertise as speakers at community events and training.

 - Sponsor APS staff with recognition and appreciation events.

-- Stock and maintain emergency resource rooms in APS offices, giving APS caseworkers easy access to basic necessities for clients in need.
+- Stock and maintain emergency resource rooms, giving APS caseworkers easy access to basic necessities for clients.

 Two program areas serve APS clients: In-Home Investigations and Services, and Facility Investigations.

-As the population of adults who are elderly or have a disability continues to grow, so does the need for protective services.
-APS workload increased in both the In-Home and Facility programs in 2011.
-Many of these individuals live alone and depend on others for care.
+As the population of adults who are 65 or over or have a disability continues to grow, so does the need for protective services.
+In FY 2012, the workload in both APS programs stayed at the record highs reached in 2011.
+Many of APS’ clients lived alone and depended on others for care.

 In-Home Investigations and Services

 The largest APS program area is In-Home Investigations and Services.
-The In-Home program investigates allegations of abuse, neglect, and exploitation of the elderly or adults with disabilities who reside in their own homes or in unlicensed room-and-board homes.
+The In-Home program investigates allegations of abuse, neglect, and exploitation of the elderly or adults with disabilities who live at home or in unlicensed room-and-board homes.

-APS also investigates allegations of exploitation involving vulnerable adults living in nursing homes who may be financially exploited by someone outside the facility.
+APS also investigates allegations of exploitation of adults living in nursing homes who may be financially exploited by someone outside the facility.
 State law requires anyone who believes that an elderly person or adult with a disability is being abused, neglected, or exploited to report it.
-Reports are made to the DFPS hotline at 1-800-252-5400 or online at https://www.txabusehotline.org.
+DFPS accepts these reports through the Texas Abuse Hotline at 1-800-252-5400 and online at https://www.txabusehotline.org.

-An investigation begins with initial contact by phone or in person with a person who has reliable and current information about the alleged victim within 24 hours of receiving a report.
+APS begins an investigation by contacting a person who has reliable and current information about the alleged victim within 24 hours of receiving a report.
+APS can make initial contact in person or by phone.
 If the allegation is confirmed, APS may provide or arrange for emergency services to alleviate abuse, neglect, or exploitation.
 These services may include short-term shelter, food, medication, health services, financial assistance for rent and utility restoration, transportation, and minor home repair.
-APS works in partnership with other social service agencies to provide resources to vulnerable adults.
-APS also works closely with the Texas Department of Aging and Disability Services (DADS) on cases that require coordination and referral for guardianship services.
-APS investigators or DFPS intake caseworkers may notify law enforcement at any point during an investigation if they suspect allegations of abuse, neglect, or exploitation constitute a criminal offense.
+APS partners with other social service agencies to provide resources to vulnerable adults.
+APS also works closely with the Texas Department of Aging and Disability Services (DADS) on cases that require guardianship services.
+APS investigators or DFPS intake caseworkers may notify law enforcement at any point during an investigation if they suspect allegations of abuse, neglect, or exploitation rise to the level of a crime.

-APS is responsible for investigating abuse, neglect, and exploitation of people receiving services in state-operated facilities and in state contracted community settings that serve adults and children with mental illness or intellectual disabilities.
-Investigations are conducted in:
+APS is responsible for investigating abuse, neglect, and exploitation of people living in state-operated facilities and those receiving services in state-contracted community settings that serve adults and children with mental illness or intellectual disabilities.
+APS investigates allegations in:

-- Privately-operated intermediate care facilities for people with intellectual disabilities.
+- Privately operated intermediate care facilities for individuals with intellectual disabilities.

 - Home and community-based waiver programs.

 APS starts an investigation after the DFPS Abuse Hotline receives an allegation.
-It notifies the facility or provider agency within one hour and notifies law enforcement and the Health and Human Services Commission Office of Inspector General (OIG) within one hour if necessary.
-APS completes the investigation, makes a finding for each allegation, and sends a report to the provider as well as law enforcement and OIG if necessary.
+DFPS notifies the facility or provider agency within one hour and notifies law enforcement and the Health and Human Services Commission’s Office of Inspector General (OIG) within one hour if necessary.
+APS investigates, makes a finding for each allegation, and sends a report to the provider as well as law enforcement and OIG if necessary.
 The provider is responsible for taking appropriate steps to protect their clients.
-APS also determines if the perpetrator meets the criteria for being added to the Employee Misconduct Registry, which bars people from certain types of jobs that involve working with people with disabilities (this is also the case for certain types of in-home cases).
+APS also determines if the perpetrator meets the criteria for being added to the Employee Misconduct Registry.
+The registry bars people from certain types of jobs that involve working with people with disabilities (this also applies to certain in-home cases).
 DFPS will send the name of the confirmed perpetrator to the registry after due process is satisfied.